johtela/LinqCheck/index.md

 The easiest way to learn LinqCheck is by example.
 The first part of this documentation covers several test examples and introduces the most important features of the library.
-If you are only interested in how to use the library, you can read just those sections.
-But if you want to learn how the library works under the hood, you can continue reading the following sections which cover the whole implementation.
+If you are only interested in how to use the library, you can read just those chapters.
+But if you want to learn how the library works under the hood, you can continue reading the following chapters which cover the whole implementation.

-This documentation that is generated with the [Literate Programming](https://johtela.github.io/LiterateProgramming/) tool, which I developed based on the ideas proposed by [Donald Knuth](https://fi.wikipedia.org/wiki/Donald_Knuth).
-Literate programming is a methodology which encourages writing documentation in tandem with the code.
+This documentation is generated with the
+[Literate Programming](https://johtela.github.io/LiterateProgramming/) tool,
+which I developed based on the ideas proposed by [Donald Knuth](https://fi.wikipedia.org/wiki/Donald_Knuth).
+Literate programming is a methodology that encourages writing documentation in tandem with code.
 It offers a way to provide comprehensive documentation for programs whose workings you want to explicate to others and especially to yourself.